MileHacker Logo

 Taos Pueblo's location makes it unsuitable for short layovers, requiring at least two days for a meaningful visit.

-A 24-hour layover is not feasible due to travel time from major airports.
+A 24-hour layover is not feasible due to how long it takes to get from major airports.

 Highlights